VahidTa/firewall_migration_tool/docs/source/index.rst

 fwmig tool helps you to migrate from one existing firewall to another one with simple copy/past steps.

 - It supports most well-known vendors.
-- This Tool is based on Flask and JS to provide Web UI for conversion of firewall objects and policies.
+- This tool is based on Flask and JS to provide Web UI for conversion of firewall objects and policies.
 - There is no online dependencies after you run the app.
 - Dockerfile is available for container implementaions.
 - Logging for troubleshoot is implemented.
-- Tested on python 3.8 and 3.9
+- Tested on python 3.8, 3.9, and 3.10

 |